techie-ag/techie-ag/README.md

 <!--
---Let's get to know me more.
+#Let's get to know me more.

 --MSc Data Science [University of Essex](https://www.essex.ac.uk/) from Applied Biology and Biotechnology 💻